Credit cards for bad credit

 Get the smart way to build better credit.
 Aqua Classic is the credit card for bad credit or poor credit history, that gives you the power to improve your credit score.
 Backed by our expert support, personalised credit limits & secure app that guides you on your credit building journey.

-• Ability to build your credit score, if you manage your account well
+• Build your credit score, if you manage your account and finances well

 • Get free access to your credit score in the Aqua app